Standing With Church Planters & Their Families

 Why Plant With the ARPC?

-Testimonials from Past and Current Planters
+Testimonials from Current Planters

 “Planting with the ARP and ONA has provided funding which has bought us time to provide the means of grace (preaching, prayer, worship) on site where the people are.
 Additionally, the resources, coaching, and training have allowed me to not make as many uninformed mistakes as I would have made without the support of the presbytery and the ONA committee.”